 At the end of the 20 days, filter or add other berries or herbs if the ink is not very intense.

 If you have used alcohol at 90° to make the ink, it will keep for a long time.
 On the other hand, if you have used vinegar, the bottles should be kept in a cool place like the fridge.

 Remember that wooden pens or goose feathers are recommended.

-As you already know how to make a book of shadows, you should also write down your experience of doing so.
+As you already know how to make a book of shadows, you should also write down your experience.
 This should be the last section of your book.
-Here you must make sure to place all the information, steps, results, tips, and improvements that you have made in rituals or spells.
+Here you must place all the information, steps, results, tips, and improvements you have made in rituals or spells.

 This allows those who read your Book of Shadows to advance quickly and master this art as soon as possible.
-You can use this part to add your divinatory practice as well, but also your dreams and other personal experiences that connect to your magic and motivations on a deeper level.
+You can use this part to add your divinatory practice, dreams, and other personal experiences that connect to your magic and motivations on a deeper level.